aragon/AGPs/AGPs/AGP-X.md

 ## Motivation for making this change

-The Flock application process and the AGP process are currently separate which can create a confusing flow for applicants, AGP editors and the Aragon Association.
+The Flock application process and the AGP process are currently separate which can create a confusing flow for applicants, AGP Editors, and the Aragon Association.

 The changes proposed in this PR aim at improving applicant UX by merging the Flock process into AGP-1 and creating a Flock Track.